dortania/OpenCore-Install-Guide/extras/big-sur/virtualbox.md

 ## Converting Installation Media

-VirtualBox cannot directly use a raw disk image, so we're going to convert it to a VDI.
+VirtualBox cannot directly use a raw disk image, so we're going to convert it to a `VDI`.

 `cd` to the location of the disk image and run the following: